How Do Artboards Work In Illustrator?

 The Artboard Panel lets you manage your empire of artboards like a pro.
 Here you can delete artboards, duplicate artboards, and rearrange them.

 Can’t see the artboard?
-Use the tools panel to zoom out or press Command + 0 on Mac.
+Use the Zoom tool from the Tools panel to zoom out or press Command + 0 on Mac.

 Or Ctrl + 0 on Windows.